Table of contents

 Brandwatch is another popular social media intelligence tool that relies on social listening data collection.

 You can use it to track reputation, analyze customer sentiment, and monitor competitor activity.
-It provides users with real-time insights from social media data and allows them to make informed decisions about marketing and business strategies.
+It provides users with real-time insights from social media data, enabling them to make informed decisions about marketing and business strategies.

 NetBase Quid